Purdue-University-IEEE-EMBS/Purdue-University-IEEE-EMBS.github.io/_docs/research.md

                     Which biosignals or combinations thereof most accurately predict apnea severity (mild, moderate, severe) as classified by the apnea-hypopnea index (AHI)?
                 </em></li>
                 <li><em>
-                    How can we quantify physiological stress or compensatory responses—such as elevated heart rate or delayed oxygen recovery—following apnea events?
+                    How can we quantify physiological stress or compensatory responses, such as elevated heart rate or delayed oxygen recovery following apnea events?
                 </em></li>
             </ul>
         </li>